 How Much Can You Get?

-The maximum amount is set to cross the $6000 threshold next year.
+The maximum amount you can receive from a Pell Grant for the 2021-2022 academic year is up $6,495.
 Where your award falls on the spectrum will be based on your level of need and whether you plan on being a part-time or full-time student.

 Most often, the Pell Grant reward is applied by the school to the major expenses like tuition and room and board.
 If there happens to be anything left over, it is given to the student directly.
 How the student uses that money does matter.
 If they use it for school-related purposes, like textbooks, then it remains tax-free.
 However, if they use it for anything else, like a TV, then it is considered income and will be reflected as such on their taxes.
 This is a big deal because it can raise your EFC for next year and lower the amount of aid you receive.
 Use it wisely.